benhartland/3dpBurner-Image2Gcode/README.md

 //-------------------- Changelog ------------------------
 //-------------------------------------------------------

+Image2GCode modifications made by Ben Hartland
+    Profile Manager
+    Expanded UI to use more screen
+Changes intended for personal use, but have at it if you guys want to give it a try.
+Changes made 2019-01-07

 Image2GCode has been modified by Leo69 for use on Marlin firmware for MPCNC

 Additional modifications made by Bryan (Uthayne)